atran25/WeightSwap/README.md

 Gym marketplace web application that allows for selling and buying of gym equipment.
-Built using React and Firebase
+Built using React and Firebase and deployed using vercel.
 Live Demo: https://weight-swap.vercel.app/sign-in
 Credentials:
 username: testtest@gmail.com